JasperBroeck/Hyprconfigs/README.md

 Everything I need to deploy my arch hyprland ricing setup, complete configs and css files

 # Installation

+!
+The keyboard in this setup is set to AZERTY (be) , so change the keyboard layout in the input section of the hyprlannd.conf if you use a QWERTY keyboard !

 ### 1. Install some apps using pacman:
 - yay
 - flatpak